A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-3. Insert the thermometer into the test tube and stopper it.
+5. Immediately insert the thermometer into the test tube and stopper it securely.

-6. Record the temperature every 15 seconds until the reaction has completed.
+8. Record the temperature every 15 seconds for at least 2 minutes, or until the reaction appears complete.

 Significance:

-This experiment demonstrates the relationship between the reactivity of a metal (zinc) and the reaction rate of a chemical reaction (zinc and HCl).
-The rate of the reaction can be determined by measuring the change in temperature.
-The faster the reaction, the greater the temperature change.
-This experiment also highlights the importance of experimental variables, such as temperature and concentration, in determining reaction rates.
+This experiment demonstrates the relationship between the reactivity of a metal (zinc) and the reaction rate of a chemical reaction (the reaction between zinc and hydrochloric acid).
+The rate of the reaction can be determined by measuring the change in temperature over time.
+A faster reaction will result in a more rapid temperature increase.
+This experiment also highlights the importance of controlling variables and accurate measurement in experimental chemistry, and allows for observation of an exothermic reaction.

 Share on: